shap0011/mtm6302-capstone-shap0011/README.md

 3. Created a block with big pokemon image and a block with pokemon details.
 4. Created grid 5 x 4.
 Inserted pokemon images and button images.
 5. Media query added.
 Responsive mobile and tablet layouts.

+# Capstone Project - Part 4

+- Create a part-4 branch from the part-3 branch
+- Switch to the part-4
+- logoSVG.js file created.The svg-related code replaced to there.